Historical Photograph Meme Contest: Contest Rules (2018)

 Contest Rules (2018)

-The Library is hosting a contest to create a "meme" from our historical photo collections in USU’s Digital History Collections.
+The library is hosting a contest to create memes from our historical photo collections in USU’s Digital History Collections.

 Only entries using images from USU’s Digital History Collections will be considered.

 Please keep a few things in mind when creating your entries:

 - No swearing, crude language, or mean-spirited entries will be accepted (we’re a community, after all).

 - Do not personally attack the people in the historical images in USU’s Digital History Collections.
 They could be someone’s grandparents!

 - Be thoughtful about the entries you create—we want to share them with the world and think you can come up with some funny, smart entries using the images.

 How to Enter